wazuh/wazuh-documentation/source/deploying-with-ansible/setup-remote-systems.rst

   -b          Execute task and operations with a privilege user.
   -K          Ask for sudo password, intended for privilege escalation.

-You can use the above args like the following:
+You can use the above args as follows:

 .. code-block:: bash

   ansible -m setup all -u foo -k -b -K

-This will set the connection user as ``foo``, also will ask for the connection user password and privileged user password.
+This will set the connection user as ``foo``.
+Also, it will ask for the connection user password and privileged user password.

 Windows authentication
 ----------------------

-Windows hosts use a different mechanism than SSH to perform authentication, please refer to `Authentication Options <http://docs.ansible.com/ansible/latest/intro_windows.html#authentication-options>`_ in order to setup the adequate option.
+Windows hosts use a different mechanism to perform authentication.
+Please refer to `Authentication Options <http://docs.ansible.com/ansible/latest/intro_windows.html#authentication-options>`_ in order to setup the adequate option.

 Using SSH key-pairing
 ----------------------